RuntimeError123/hass-mc66c/README.md

 - requests
 - json
 - time
-- yaml (installable with apt-get install python3-yaml)
+- yaml (installable with `apt-get install python3-yaml`)

-To use this script with MQTT, install Paho MQTT (apt-get install python3-pip & pip3 install paho-mqtt).
+To use this script with MQTT, install Paho MQTT (`apt-get install python3-pip && pip3 install paho-mqtt`).

 # 3. INSTALLATION
 Place the files from Git in a separate folder (e.g.